Counselors 2023

 Mark Shapiro

-Undergraduate at NYUHi!
+Hi!
 I’m so excited to return for my seventh year at Sigma and second year as a counselor!
 Next year I will begin as an undergraduate studying violin performance and math.
 My research is in geometry, but I love to discuss everything STEM, humanities, and music!
 Outside of academics, I enjoy puzzles, reading (especially philosophy), and playing guitar and theremin (somewhat poorly).
 I can’t wait to see everyone!

 Valentin Skoutnev

-Postdoc at Columbia UniversityI obtained my PhD in 2022 in plasma physics and now I spend my “work” days as postdoc thinking about astrophysical fluid dynamics of planets, stars and compact objects, though I am broadly fascinated by emergent phenomenon.
+I obtained my PhD in 2022 in plasma physics and now I spend my “work” days as postdoc thinking about astrophysical fluid dynamics of planets, stars and compact objects, though I am broadly fascinated by emergent phenomenon.
 I love that finding out the governing equations is only the beginning.
 Back on our home planet, I enjoy hiking, improv comedy, and playing soccer under reasonable gravitational and thermodynamic conditions.
-This is my first time at Sigma and I am very excited to meet everyone!

 Maya Smith